trimstray/nginx-admins-handbook/README.md

 For me, however, there hasn't been a truly in-depth and reasonably simple cheatsheet which describe a variety of configurations and important cross-cutting topics for HTTP servers.
 I think, the configuration you provided should work without any talisman.
 That's why I created this repository.

   > _This handbook is a set of rules and recommendations for the NGINX HTTP server.
-It also contains the best practices, helpers, notes and papers.
+It also contains the best practices, helpers, notes, and papers.
 Many of them refer to external resources._

 There are a lot of things you can do to improve NGINX server and this guide will attempt to cover as many of them as possible.